 Bald Mountain has some of the best skiing conditions for any mountain in the country, recommended for experienced skiers.
 For more movie-level slopes, skiers can test out the slopes of Dollar Mountain.
 Either option gives great alpine skiing experiences.

 Sun Valley is a destination for any time of the year.
 There's a range of other activities for visitors such as hiking, golfing, cycling, and swimming in the Summer, or ice skating and snowboarding in the winter.

 There are many resorts located in Sun Valley.
 The local accommodations provide everything you need to enjoy your time in the valley, including equipment rentals or entertainment.
 Visitors can also access spas for relaxing after a long day out on the slopes.

 Address: 1 Sun Valley Rd., Sun Valley, ID 83353

 Shoshone Falls is one of the iconic waterfalls in Idaho.
-It’s formed from the Snake River, although the water flow was affected due to various Snake River dams built.
-The best time to view the falls in its full flow is during the Spring, after a period of heavy snowfall.
+It's formed from the Snake River, although the water flow was affected due to various Snake River dams built.
+The best time to view the falls in its full flow is during the Spring, after a substantial snowfall period.